rafaelwi/rnote/spec.md

 # Rafael's Notetaking Document Format Specifications
 This document is intended to explain the syntax of RANDF files.
-There are two types of syntax: preprocessor commands and styling commands.
+There are three types of syntax: preprocessor commands, insert commands, and styling commands.
 Preprocessor commands set the overall styling and appearance of the document.
 All preprocessor commands are prefaced with `.pp`.
+Insert commands insert styling elements into the document.
+All insert commands are prefaced with `$`.
 Styling commands modify the appearance of the lines of the docuemnt.
 They are prefaced with various symbols.

 ## Preprocessor Commands
 All preprocssor commands are prefaced with `.pp`